tranvansang/express-transformer/README.md

 Initially, the library adds these chain plugins (by calling `addTransformerPlugin` internally).

-In these plugin config, mostly, when the `force` option exist, it indicates the `force` config in the transformation.
+In these plugins' config, when the `force` option exists, it indicates the `force` config in the transformation.

 ### Validators: